syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 ## Add SfNumericUpDown

 The SfNumericUpDown control configured entirely in C# code or by using XAML markup.
-The following steps explain on how to create a SfNumericUpDown and configure its elements.
+The following steps explains how to create a SfNumericUpDown and configure its elements.

 * Adding namespace for the added assemblies.